Photo by Henry Diltz

 |

-During my time in Byron Bay I found myself drawn to the United States more and more, with a number of visits there writing music and travel stories, and a full year in Los Angeles in 1998/99, when I immersed myself in the Californian music scene that I have so loved all my life, wrote scripts for a radio network, interviewed some of my favourite artists, such as Linda Ronstadt and Chicago, and publicized the heck out of rock photographer Henry Diltz. |
+During my time in Byron Bay I found myself drawn to the United States more and more, with a number of visits there sourcing information for music and travel stories.
+I made a lengthy visit to Los Angeles in 1998/99, when I immersed myself in the Californian music scene that I have so loved all my life, interviewed some of my favourite artists, such as Linda Ronstadt and Chicago, and connected with legendary rock photographer Henry Diltz.
+I have worked with Henry and his company Morrison Hotel Gallery over many years now as his international consultant, which has given me the opportunity to do PR for other legendary photographers such as Pattie Boyd. |

 |